Table of Contents

 Americans get insurance through private companies and each individual company regulates the prices of drugs.
 There is no universal medical coverage for Americans and the U.S. healthcare system is made up of fragmented entities.
 This system leaves little leverage and bargaining power for health insurance companies, so drug prices remain high.
 According to the International Federation of Health Plans, people in the U.S. pay two to six times more than the rest of the world.

 In places like Canada, there are government entities that can bulk-buy medications from pharmaceutical companies and, therefore, regulate the prices their citizens pay.
-Because of this, many medications are easier to acquire through Canada.
+Because of this, many medications are easier to acquire through Canada through companies like Canada Med Pharmacy.

 Addressing “Safety” concerns